Gravitational collapse and the thermal evolution of low-metallicity gas clouds in the early Universe: Chemo-thermal evolution of spherical clouds

-operate at $\sim 10^8 \ \percc$, where the exothermic reactions raise the gas temperature rapidly.
+operate, and the clouds get fully molecular.
+At this moment, the exothermic reactions raise the gas temperature rapidly.
 Then the specific heat ratio temporarily exceeds the critical value of 4/3 for gravitational collapse.
 Then a pressure-supported core surrounded by accretion shock is formed for Z3.
-The gas temperature continues to increase to $\sim 10^{11} \ \percc$ while the H$_2$O molecules act as a main coolant.
-The H$_2$O molecules are formed via the reactions
+The velocity jump is seen at the rapid heating works.